Paint Disposal – What to do with Old Paint

 What should you keep?

-If it’s still usable but you won’t be needing it any more there are a few options.
+If your leftover paint is still usable but you won’t be needing it any more there are a few options.

-*Give it to a friend or someone who might be sprucing things up.
+Give your leftover paint to a friend or someone who might be sprucing things up.
 Maybe you know someone who has their first home or apartment and wants to paint a wall or a piece of furniture.
 They might be glad to get it.

 *If it’s completely dried up then it’s no longer hazardous and can be put out with the trash.
 If you’re not sure, push an old paint stick down into it.
 Sometimes paint will have a layer of dried paint on the surface but is still liquid underneath.